Hanzzz123/openway-technical-5/README.md

  3. right click it, then press run, or go to file and run it.

-## Instruction For running with docker##
+## Instruction For running with docker
 1. In .env file, initialize SELENIUM_MODE to DOCKER
 2. Run `docker-compose up --build`
 3. After building run `docker-compose run selenium`
 4. go to `/src/test/java.com.example/PeriPlusCartTest.java`, right click it, then press run, or go to file and run it.
 5. Watch the automation.
-Notice: If running with docker, google chrome testing will not show, but end log will show `
+Notice: If running with docker, sometimes google chrome testing will not show, but end log will show `

 # Video